 Bisti Badlands Fall Photo Workshop

-Oct 19-23, 2025
+Oct 19-23, 2025 - Sold Out!

 Let your imagination run wild in one of the most bizarre and alien landscapes!
 We will be visiting areas in and around Shiprock and the Bisti Badlands of New Mexico.
 The dates are optimized for prime Milky Way shooting and pleasant temperatures!
 Expect plenty of individual attention with our small group sizes.
 We will be accompanied by Navajo Guides while on reservation lands.
 Workshop includes all 4x4 transportation so you don't have to worry about the rough roads.
 It's time to take your astrophotography skills to the next level!